-Associate Professor Ellie Rennie is a Principal Research Fellow in the Digital Ethnography Research Centre (Technology, Communications and Policy Lab), based in the School of Media and Communication.
+Associate Professor Ellie Rennie is an ARC Future Fellow and Principal Research Fellow in RMIT's Digital Ethnography Research Centre.
 She is also a member of RMIT's Blockchain Innovation Hub.

 Ellie Rennie's full list of academic publications can be found via Google Scholar

 Additional research reports are located on the Analysis and Policy Observatory (APO)

 - Hartley, J.,Potts, J.,Montgomery, L.,Rennie, E.,Neylon, C. (2019).
 Do we need to move from communication technology to user community?
 A new economic model of the journal as a club In: Learned Publishing, 32, 27 - 35